digitalnus/kafka-docker/README.md

 ## 2. Install Apache Kafka

-Navigate to https://kafka.apache.org/downloads and download the latest version of Kafka
+This section covers the Kafka installation procedures in Mac.

 ### 2.1 Mac Installation